 National Gallery Singapore

-The latest addition of museums in Singapore, National Gallery Singapore houses the world’s largest public display of modern Southeast Asian art.
-Nestled in the heart of the Civic District, discover this breathtakingly beautiful visual arts space that is set against the historical backdrop of the former the Supreme Court building.
+The latest addition to the museum scene, National Gallery Singapore houses the world’s largest public display of modern Southeast Asian art.
+Nestled in the heart of the Civic District, discover this breathtakingly beautiful visual arts space that’s set against the historical backdrop of the former the Supreme Court building.
+It closes at 9pm on Fridays; best days to take a stroll hand-in-hand after dinner.

 National Gallery Singapore, 1 Saint Andrew’s Road, Singapore 178957, p.
 6271 7000.